Decks and Ramps

 Building Permit applications for decks / ramps must include:

-• Completed Building Permit Application.
+• Completed Deck Permit Application form

-• Letter of Authorization is required if you are applying on behalf of the landowner.
+• Proof of property ownership.
+See our Application Documentation Policy OR a Letter of Authorization is required if you are applying on behalf of the landowner.

 • Permit Fees in accordance with the MWPD’s Fee Structure By-Law prior to permit issuance.